Lexincorp Central American Law Firm

 Do different rules apply to business-to-business and business-to-consumer marketing?

-The following rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc):
+What rules specially deal with electronic marketing (for example, by email, text message, WhatsApp message, online ads etc)?

-The consequences of non compliance with data protections laws (including marketing laws) are:
+What are the consequences of non compliance with data protections laws (including marketing laws)?

 After the process is presented before PRODHAB (the supervisory authority) by the affected party, and PRODHAB rules that there was indeed a data breach, PRODHAB may impose economic sanctions based on base salaries, sanction which may go from one to thirty base salaries.

-Apart from that, there could always be a judicial proceeding before national courts.
+In addition, there could also be judicial proceedings before national courts.

-In broad terms, multinational organisations should be aware of the following key factors if they process personal data / information from individuals within this jurisdiction, without being located there:
+In broad terms, multinational organisations should be aware of what key factors if they process personal data / information from individuals within this jurisdiction, without being located there?

 The multinational must comply with the ruling regarding the registration at PROHAB if they manage personal information databases with marketing purposes.